reiss-koh/reisskoh/content/_index.md

       title: '🌟 Why I Chose Research'
       subtitle: ''
       text: |-
-        Out of blue, at the beginning of the COVID-19 pandemic, I began suffering from chronic pain.
+        Out of the blue, at the beginning of the COVID-19 pandemic, I began suffering from chronic pain.
 It was excruciating pain 24/7.
 I had to go to the emergency room twice and faced significant physio-psychological challenges.
 Despite consulting multiple clinical departments and major institutions, I was unable to receive a definitive diagnosis.

         Naturally, I took matters into my own hands—I read numerous research papers and other online resources to try to find a diagnosis and continued searching for clinicians who could help me.
 Eventually, through modern science, my chronic pain was (mostly) resolved after approximately 1.5 years.